istopwg/pwg-books/ippguide/printers.md

 - '4': The Printer is processing a print job.
 - '5': The Printer is stopped and requires attention.

-The "printer-state-reasons" attribute is a list of strings that provide details about the Printer's state:
+The "printer-state-reasons" attribute is a list of keyword strings that provide details about the Printer's state:

 - 'none': Everything is super, nothing to report.
 - 'media-needed': The Printer needs paper loaded.